310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 If you don't like my face being this close, then reply back.
 At least go “yeah” or “mhm” back.

-Don’t ignore me, it makes me sad.
+Don’t ignore me, it feels lonely.

 Don't worry, I won't say anything that'd hurt you.
 Though I suppose you're thinking that’s just a load of garbage, especially after all the stress that I've put you through.
 {% endbubble %}